Unity-UI-Extensions/Unity-UI-Extensions.GitHub.io/Controls/FancyScrollView.md

 All that is left then is to intialise the ScrollView with your data and let it run.

 > *For additional help*
-> See the [documentation provided by the Developer in the Examples section](https://bitbucket.org/UnityUIExtensions/unity-ui-extensions/src/98648acf6aedddb1aa363ca2052e33fe629e2969/Examples/FancyScrollView/README.md).
-Note however, it's not in English currently and needs translating.
+> See the [documentation provided by the Developer in the original repository](https://github.com/setchi/FancyScrollView).
+Note however, it is not in English currently and needs translating.

 ---------